-3. Final version for adoption
+4. Final draft guide for adoption

-3.1.
-The proposed amendments to the final guide are at Appendix 3.
-Additions are underlined in blue and deleted text is shown as red strikethroughs.
-The marked changes result from the second consultation; changes made after the first consultation are not commented on in the second consultation, were accepted and are not marked.

-3.2.
-Members' views are invited on the final draft guide and the comments received.
-These views will be reported to the Planning Committee, and the guide will then be presented to the Broads Authority for recommended adoption.
+- 4.1.
+The final draft guide for adoption, with track change amendments, is at Appendix 3.
+Additions are shown as blue underline and deletions as red strikethrough.
+The marked changes result from the second consultation; the changes following the first consultation have been accepted and are not marked up. - 4.2.
+Members' views on the final draft guide are invited.
+Members are also asked to endorse the guide and recommend it to the Broads Authority for adoption.